CNO Essay Contest

 CNO Naval History Essay Contest

 The Chief of Naval Operations announced the CNO Naval History Essay Contest on 2 February 2017 to further our understanding of how lessons from history inform our way ahead.
 The goal of the contest is to inspire insight and dialogue from across the widest spectrum of academic, operational, military, and civilian personnel, both from within the naval services and from those with a sincere interest in the history of the Navy, Marine Corps, and Coast Guard.
 There are two categories for participants to enter the contest: Professional and Rising.
-Details of the 2022 CNO Naval History Essay Contest are provided below.
+Details of the 2022 CNO Naval History Essay Contest are provided below, and can also be found in NAVADMIN 050/22.
+Winners of the 2022 CNO Naval History Essay Contest will be posted here when they are announced.

 CNO Naval History Essay Contest FAQs

 Q: Is the subject matter limited to U.S. naval and naval services history, or can it be about any naval or naval services history?

 A: Contest submissions are not limited to U.S. naval history, but should be oriented toward lessons that contribute to establishing and maintaining maritime superiority in an era of strategic competition.
 A list of subjects for consideration can be found here.

 Q: Are we allowed to reuse material written in a previous academic essay as long as it's our own?

 Q: Who can enter?